LukasBanana/LLGL/examples/Cpp/HelloTriangle/README.md

 ```cpp
 myCmdBuffer->Clear(LLGL::ClearFlags::Color);
 ```
 To clear multiple attachments of the active render target, the `ClearAttachments` function can be used instead.
-The last state we set before rendering is the pipeline state and the vertex buffer we created earlier:
+The last state we set before rendering is the pipeline state we created earlier:
 ```cpp
 myCmdBuffer->SetPipelineState(*myPipeline);
 ```